-The dividends paid deduction of a REIT for qualifying dividends to its stockholders is computed using the Company's taxable income as opposed to net income reported under GAAP in the financial statements.
+The dividends paid deduction of a REIT for qualifying dividends to its stockholders is computed using the Company's taxable income as opposed to net income reported on the Company's GAAP financial statements.
 Taxable income, generally, will differ from net income reported on the financial statements because the determination of taxable income is based on tax provisions and not financial accounting principles.

-The Company has elected to treat certain entities including AG MIT II, LLC, AG MITT RMAT 2013, LLC, AG MITT RMAT 2013 II, LLC and AG MIT International LLC as taxable REIT subsidiaries ("TRSs") and may elect to treat other subsidiaries as TRSs.
+The Company has elected to treat certain subsidiaries as taxable REIT subsidiaries ("TRSs") and may elect to treat other subsidiaries as TRSs.
 In general, a TRS may hold assets and engage in activities that the Company cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.